 Places where healthcare is provided must be prepared for the unexpected when it comes to physical security.
 Patients who are diagnosed with serious illnesses or suffer critical injuries often experience extreme emotional swings while at a facility—as do patients’ friends and family.
 In addition, criminals enter healthcare facilities to steal controlled substances, cause operational disruptions, and target those who provide controversial types of medical care.
 In short, physical security is just as critical as cybersecurity in the healthcare industry.

-The best way to optimize physical security is to integrate surveillance cameras and recorders with the larger security architecture, enabling cybersecurity protection for these devices.
+The best way to optimize physical security is to integrate surveillance cameras and recorders with the healthcare cybersecurity solutions, enabling protection for these devices.
 Integrating telephony into the same network provides seamless connections between security personnel, cybersecurity professionals, and law enforcement.

 Insider Threat Protection